Excluded Totti Resigns As Roma Director - UrduPoint

 "I can say that it is impossible for Totti to stay outside of Roma," he said.

-His departure follows that of former teammate Daniele de Rossi, the Serie A side deciding not to renew the midfielder's contract after 18 years at the club.
+His departure follows that of former teammate Daniele de Rossi, the side's hierarchy deciding not to renew the midfielder's contract after 18 years at the club.

+The Stadio Olimpico outfit also denied reports of a potential return for Totti with a potential attempted purchase.

+"Regarding the repeated references to a possible comeback with a new ownership, combined with information about interested parties collected by him around the world, we hope that this was not meant to be an inappropriate anticipation of a takeover attempt of the club, a scenario that would be very sensitive as AS Roma is a listed company," a statement said.